ahmedelazab1220/FakeBookApi/README.md

 ## Overview

 The Book Management API is a reactive RESTful service designed to manage book records.
 It is built using Spring Boot and incorporates Project Reactor for reactive programming.
-The API supports CRUD operations and real-time streaming updates with Server-Sent Events (SSE).

 ## Features